I once heard Paul Harvey say

 So check this close-up of that picture at the top, far left:

 It’s just that way; smoking is part of every vibrant, movin’ on up society.
 And it’s attached to so many more laws about civilization that it can’t just be amputated and then everyone continuing to pretend they don’t live in a one-armed society.

 Mr Harvey made that comment during the Vietnam War, but it was not until I began traveling to the Third World that I saw how integral smoking is to robust economies.
 It serves many purposes, none of which I ever contemplated when I first tried smoking out as a youth.

 I first noted this in Japan in the 1970s, then China in the 80’s and Russia and the Eastern bloc in the 90’s and 2000’s.

 Of course, a lot of this was just pent up demand for better quality products as all those countries already had tobacco and alcohol, only not of the highest quality or of the widest availability.
 Japan made bad cigarettes before the war, and rot gut whiskey after.
 Russian cigarettes were impossible to keep lit, and could stink up an outhouse.
 So Johnny Walker, Jack Daniels and Marlboro put a shine on their work boots at a time America was slipping into something a little more comfortable.

 But as a general law of human dynamics, smoking is both a sign of what men do when under stress, and a sign that life is getting better.
 Smoking represents optimism as well as relief from tension.

-LAW: Some smokers will give up precious time and comfort to be able to enjoy a smoke with their beer and kielbasa.
+Rule: Some smokers will give up precious time and comfort to be able to do so.